-For a shade slightly deeper, she reaches for this bottle from Christian Louboutin.
+For a shade slightly deeper, reach for for this bottle from Christian Louboutin.
 (Spendy, but gorge.)

 What would a nude nail color roundup be without this cult-favorite polish from Essie?
 According to Hanna, it's one of her consistent go-to shades when working with clients who have fair and light skin tones, although she says it actually looks great on most skin tones and is a staple in anyone's polish arsenal.